solarisDigitalAssets/docs/docs/API_Guide.md

 Once Withdrawal is validated and approved, the platform proceeds to queueing the Withdrawal for processing.

-Periodically multiple Withdrawals from the same Wallet are grouped together in a single blockchain-level transaction, which is signed and eventually broadcasted.
-At this moment the platform creates a corresponding
+Periodically multiple Withdrawals are grouped together in a single blockchain-level transaction, which is signed and eventually broadcasted.
-Withdrawal Processing Transaction that charges the processing fee, which matches the network fees, on the partner Entity Account.

-Withdrawals are NOT going to be processed if the partner Entity Account cannot pay the processing fees.

 After a corresponding blockchain-level transaction is broadcasted on the network, all included Withdrawals are completed and their blockchain reference attributes are updated.